Case Study · Indigenous Records Research

 The War Chief’s Wife

 She was Kitchiwabisi’s partner and Bernard Wabisi’s mother.
-She outlived her husband by at least eleven years.
+She outlived her husband by thirty years.
 And every time a priest wrote her name, he wrote it differently.

 Geneviève first appears in the Oka mission registers on May 27, 1786, standing as godmother at the baptism of a baby girl.
-Over the following nineteen years she surfaces in eight more records — as godmother, as mother, and finally as a witness at her own daughter’s wedding in 1805.
-Across those records, priests rendered her name in at least ten different spellings belonging to three distinct name systems that no search algorithm or published index connects to each other.
+Over the following thirty-eight years she surfaces in ten more records — as godmother, as mother, as a witness at her own daughter’s wedding in 1805, and finally in her own burial record in February 1824.
+Across those records, priests rendered her name in at least eleven different spellings belonging to three distinct name systems that no search algorithm or published index connects to each other.

 Her Husband